 Do you provide bailing?

-Yes, we provide baling services on the weekends.
+Yes, we provide baling services on the weekends and the Friday after Thanksgiving.
 We also provide twine for tying trees to your vehicle or trailer.
-There will always be someone available to help on the weekends during our normal hours of operation, during the week it is self-serve.

 Do you have saws?